Nourish - Can I Get Enough Calcium On A Plant-Based Or Dairy-Free Diet?| Part 1

 - Milk kefir

-Plant-based sources of calcium are actually found to have a higher bioavailability (rate of absorbability) within the body than dairy and are often more superior choices.
+Plant-based sources of calcium are actually found to have a higher bioavailability (rate of absorbability) within the body than dairy.
+In fact, they’re often more superior choices.

 This is partly due to the additional vitamins and minerals within the food, helping to improve the absorbability of the calcium content.